erbbysam/ming-icanimate/README.md

 To install ming (with php5 & ubuntu): sudo apt-get install php5-ming

 ### ming.php
-This is a generic script to flash converter that is written in PHP.
+This script creates flash animations from a text script using PHP.

 ### example
 Copy example.html & ming.php into a webserver with PHP & the ming plugin installed and navigate to example.html!